thunderbird/rt-support-ml-experiments/README.md

 # rt-support-ml-experiments
 adventures in ml :-) All data used in my experiments is publicly available data.
+## 3. 2024-12-02 Some prompts and results
+### Prompt
+`The file uploaded to Knowledge is a JSON file of posts on a support forum for November 2024.
+Tell me how many posts there are, and group them by what their complaint is about, roughly speaking.
+Tell me how many posts are in each group.
+Make sure one of the groups is "authentication issues" and include anything that talks about being unable to get into their email account, a password issue, or some sort of connection error to a server that is likely to be authentication-related.
+Also, call out the total number of posts that mention "Microsoft" or "Google" at the end.
+Please link to the posts using the "question_link" field in the JSON file.`
+### Answer 1:
+There are a total of 154 posts in the dataset.
+Here is the grouping of posts by complaint category along with the number of posts in each group:
+Categories and Counts

+    Authentication Issues: 21
+    Email Sync Problems: 19
+    Email Display Issues: 8
+    Notifications Problems: 7
+    Address Book and Contacts: 5
+    Spam Management: 8
+    Message Filters: 2
+    General Configuration and Setup: 15
+    Others: 69

+Mentions

+    Posts mentioning Microsoft: 6
+    Posts mentioning Google: 6

+If you want to see the specific posts in any category or mentions, let me know! ​ ​

 ## 2. 2024-12-02 Upload the data to ChatGPT
 * https://github.com/thunderbird/rt-support-ml-experiments/blob/main/all_thunderbird_android_questions_november2024.json